sav-che/TL-2/Authors/Cockerell, Theodore Dru Alison {std. Cockerell} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 240](https://www.biodiversitylibrary.org/item/103860#page/250/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 240](https://www.biodiversitylibrary.org/page/33265917) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cockerell, Theodor Dru Alison {std.
 Cockerell}|first entry]] for this author

 ### Author

 \* Cockerell, Theodore Dru Alison (1866-1948), British born naturalist, plant geneticist, entomologist and palaeontologist, born at Norwood, England, attended Saturday lectures with J.G.
-Baker at Chelsea 1883, employed in a London firm of flower factors, sailed to America (Colorado) 1887 in Wet Mountain Valley ("Briton's Paradise"), again in London 1890-1891, working at the British Museum, at Jamaica 1891-1892, at New Mexico agricultural College 1892, docent 1894-1895 and professor of zoology at the University of Colorado 1906-1934. (*Cockerell*).
+Baker at Chelsea 1883, employed in a London firm of flower factors, sailed to America (Colorado) 1887 in Wet Mountain Valley ("Briton's Paradise"), again in London 1890-1891, working at the British Museum, at Jamaica 1891-1892, at New Mexico agricultural College 1892, docent 1894-1895 and professor of zoology at the University of Colorado 1906-1934.
+**Abbreviated name**: *Cockerell*

 #### Herbarium and types